fchmainy/nginx-aks-demo/docs/task1/README.md

 kubectl apply -f ./k8s/attributes/all_attributes.yaml
 ```

-This command will deploy 4 PODS and 4 SERVICES in **ClusterIP** mode.
-All services listen on port 80 and all PODS on port 8080.
+This command will deploy 4 `PODS` and 4 `SERVICES` in **ClusterIP** mode.
+All `services` listen on port 80 and all `PODS` on port 8080.

 # Deploy the Generator
 As a reminder, the generator is a python application calling each microservice to get a WORD (randomly).
-This generator listen on port **8080**, and his service on port **80**.
+This generator POD listens on port **8080**, and his service on port **80**.

 ```
 vi k8s/attributes/generator-direct.yaml
 ```

-Modify the YAML deployment with the right NAMESPACE value at the end.
+Modify the YAML deployment with the right `NAMESPACE` value at the end.
 This value is the NAMESPACE where the 4 microservices run (deployed in the previous step).
-The generator needs this information to reach the service in K8S.
+The `generator` needs this information to reach the service in K8S.

-Example of call done by the `generator` to get the color word : curl http://colors.api/colors
+> Example of call done by the `generator` to get the color word: curl http://colors.api/colors

-**api** is the namespace, and **colors** is the k8s service.
+> `Colors` is the service name, `api` is the namespace

 Then, run the deployment
 ```
 kubectl apply -f ./k8s/attributes/generator-direct.yaml
 ```

+> You can notice 2 kind of `generator`deployment.
+The other YAML deployment file can be use in the task when an API Gateway is used between the `generator` and the `words` services.

 # Deploy the Frontend application (webapp)
 In order to display the final sentence, we can run a `web application` that will call the `generator`.
-This web application is not mandatory in case you just want to use this app for an API lab.
+This web application is not mandatory in case you just want to use this lab for an API demo/use case.

-Edit the YAML deployment file in order to specify the NAMESPACE of the `generator`.
+Edit the YAML deployment file in order to specify the `NAMESPACE` of the `generator`.
 This web application can be deployed in another namespace for instance.
-But teh web application needs to know where is the generator service.
+But this web application needs to know where is the generator service.

 ```
 vi .k8s/attributes/frontend-namespace-generator.yaml